redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ## 1. Install Prerequisites

-Before you begin, you will need to install some tools that our project will use.

 #### For Hardhat
-1. Open your terminal (this is where you type commands to your computer).
-2. To add the RedStone EVM connector package, type one of these commands:
+1. To add the RedStone EVM connector package, type one of these commands:
-   - If you're using Yarn (a package manager for JavaScript):
+   - If you're using Yarn:
      ```bash
      yarn add @redstone-finance/evm-connector
      ```
-   - If you're using npm (another package manager for JavaScript):
+   - If you're using npm:
      ```bash
      npm install @redstone-finance/evm-connector
      ```

 #### For Foundry
-Foundry is another tool used for developing on the blockchain.
-It uses a different method to install packages.

 1. Open your terminal
-2. Navigate to your Foundry project directory by typing...
+2. Navigate to your Foundry project directory
    ```bash
    cd path/to/your/foundry/project
    ```